nyu-ossd-s18/zjz204-weekly/about.md

 ---
 layout: page
 title: About
 permalink: /about/
 ---

-Some information about you!
+I'm Jason

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I think The Magicians is an underrated show.
+Please watch it.